 The Origins and Purpose of WHOIS

-WHOIS originated in the early days of the Internet as a simple query and response protocol designed to maintain a centralized repository of domain registration information.
-Managed initially by the Internet Assigned Numbers Authority (IANA) and later by regional Internet registries and domain registrars, WHOIS has evolved to support the growing complexity of the domain name system (DNS).
+WHOIS started back in the early days of the Internet as a simple way to store and look up domain registration information.
+The Internet Assigned Numbers Authority (IANA) got it going, and then regional Internet registries and domain registrars took over as things grew.
+The whole system evolved to handle the increasingly complicated domain name system (DNS).

 How WHOIS Works